HyperSonic-Games/Magma/README.md

 Magma supports any 64-bit system where SDL2 can run, but there are no guarantees that everything will work because it was primarily developed with Windows in mind.

 ## How Do I ____
-The Source code is hevaly commented and explaned for evryones sanity
+The Source code is heavily commented and explaned for evryones sanity